Revisiting the first-order QCD phase transition in dense strong interaction matter: Interface effect in the spinodal decomposition region

-Within the picture of spinodal decomposition, the chemical potential is a continuous function from $N$, $I$ to $W$ phase, thus \Eq{eq:interface-tension} can be straightforwardly calculated.
-For temperature $T$ from $30\,$MeV to $T_{\textrm{CEP}} = 103\,$MeV, the result of $\sigma$ is shown in \Cref{fig:surface-tension}.
-We see that the interface tension increases monotonically towards lower temperature, which can be understood qualitatively as both the $\mu_{B}^{}$ gap of the phase boundaries and the $n_{B}^{}$ gap between the co-exist Nambu and Wigner phase grows larger when $T$ is lowered, as shown in \Cref{fig:phase-diagram} and \Cref{fig:net-density} respectively.
-Such a temperature dependence also agrees on the previous findings in Refs.~\cite{Mei:2025ein,Gao:2016hks,Ke:2013wga,Garcia:2013eaa}.
+In \Cref{fig:surface-tension}, we show the obtained interface tension as a function of temperature from $T_{\textrm{CEP}} = 103\,$MeV down to 30\,MeV.
+The computation is done firstly with no liquid gas transition occurred, i.e. with thermodynamic quantities from the quark sector only.
+In this case, we see that the interface tension increases monotonically towards lower temperature, which can be understood qualitatively as the $\mu_{B}^{}$ gap of the boundaries between the co-exist Nambu and Wigner phase grows larger when $T$ is lowered, as shown in \Cref{fig:phase-diagram}.
+The observed temperature dependence also agrees on the previous findings in Refs.~\cite{Mei:2025ein,Gao:2016hks,Ke:2013wga,Garcia:2013eaa}.
 In particular, the interface tension vanishes towards the CEP at high temperature, and it gradually saturates on the low temperature side.
-The zero-temperature limit of the interface tension is found to be around 48\,MeV$\cdot$fm$^{-2}$, which is roughly 3 times of the nucleon binding energy 15\,MeV within a box of the typical length scale 1\,fm for strong interaction.
+The low-temperature limit of the interface tension is found to be around 44\,MeV$\cdot$fm$^{-2}$, which is roughly 3 times of the nucleon binding energy 15\,MeV within a box of the typical length scale 1\,fm for strong interaction.
+In a more realistic case with a liquid-gas transition, the results are qualitatively similar which is different from the situations for the baryon density and for the speed of sound squared.
+Specifically, the interface tension does have a sizable difference on the low-temperature limit from 44 to 27\,MeV$\cdot$fm$^{-2}$, which follows roughly the magnitude of the volume correction factor $f$ that acts on the quark contribution of thermodynamic quantities within the spinodal region, however its temperature dependence remains unchanged qualitatively.

-With the knowledge of interface tension, it is possible to analyse the bubble formation in dense nuclear matter.
-The schematic picture of the nuclear bubble formation is shown in the right panel of \Cref{fig:interface}.
-Specifically, a stabilised bubble with a finite size satisfies the equilibrium condition of a virtual deformation for the whole interface.
-With a finite interface tension, the pressure inside and outside the bubble is then different.

-Considering a deformation of the interface with the variance on temperature $T$, volume ($V$) and surface area ($A$), the change of total free energy is contributed from both the bulk part ($V$) and the interface part ($A$):